 Over the next couple months, I continued to receive interest from potential clients wanting my help.

 My blog income during this period now comes from affiliate income and freelance income.

-By this time, I've added Media as an additional source of revenue for ads, as well as Numus.
-Now I have three different ad companies I'm using on my website to see which ad company is working best for me.
+By this time, I've added Media as an additional source of revenue for ads.
+Now I have multiple ad companies I'm using on my website to see which ad company is working best for me.
 I'm all about the options!

 My blog income now comes from three sources: affiliate income, freelance income and ad income.